List of highest-grossing animated films: Computer animation

 The following chart is a list of the highest-grossing computer-animated films.
 The films on this list have all had a theatrical run (including re-releases) since 2005.

-All feature films in the Despicable Me, Kung Fu Panda, Finding Nemo, Incredibles, Frozen, Inside Out, and Moana franchises, as well as the main films in the Madagascar franchise, are on the list while the Toy Story, Shrek, and Ice Age franchises feature often.
+All feature films in the Despicable Me (excluding the first, as it was taken off the list in 2025, and including the Minions films), Finding Nemo, Incredibles, Frozen, Inside Out, Zootopia, Moana, and Super Mario franchises, as well as the main films in the Madagascar franchise are on the list, while the Kung Fu Panda, Shrek, Ice Age and Toy Story franchises feature often.

-The top 48 films listed are also among the 50 highest-grossing animated films and the top 14 are among the 50 highest-grossing films, each having grossed in excess of $1 billion worldwide.
+The top 48 films listed are also among the 50 highest-grossing animated films and the top 12 are among the 50 highest-grossing films, each having grossed in excess of $1.05 billion worldwide.